pqina/filepond/README.md

 At the moment test coverage is not great, it's around 65%.
 To accept pull requests the tests need to be better, any help to improve them is very much appreciated.

-Tests are based on Jest and can be run with `npm run test`.
+Tests are based on Jest and can be run with `npm run test`

-To build the library run `npm run build`.
+To build the library run `npm run build`

 ## Publications